Codeception/codeception.github.com/docs/05-FunctionalTests.markdown

 #### Headers, Cookies, Sessions

 One of the common issues problems with functional tests are usage of PHP functions that deal with `headers`, `sessions`, `cookies`.
 As you know, `header` function triggers an error if it is executed more then once.
-In functional tests we run application multiple times thus, this function will be triggered several times.
+In functional tests we run application multiple times thus, we will get lots of trash errors in the result.

 #### Shared Memory